Blog

 Institutions using Canvas Credentials can now access a dedicated beta environment.
 This space allows users to safely explore new features, validate workflows, and test configurations without affecting their live data.
 The beta environment syncs weekly from production.

-Canvas beta
+Canvas Creds beta enviroment

 Accessibility support in Canvas Community and services